Consulting Services for Corrosion Control in Diesel Fuel and Emergency Generators

 In the second phase, the IFT is lowered to 15-19 mN/m, simulating a B20 ULSD biodiesel blend, and again 2500 ppm emulsified water is added.
 Emulsified water is attracted to, and bonds to, biodiesel, so it is much harder to remove.
 This is when the hydrogen bonds come into play.
 In order to reduce the bonded emulsified water to 200 ppm or below, a filters efficiency in breaking the hydrogen bonds to remove water will need to be 92%, (2500 * (1-.92)) = 200.

-200 ppm of bonded emulsified water controls the growth of microbes by limiting available water to the microbes; little water, little life, little MIC, corrosion controlled.
+200 ppm of bonded water controls microbial growth of by limiting available water to the microbes; little water, little life, little MIC, corrosion controlled.
 As well, 200 ppm is the warranty level for emergency backup generators.

 The corrosion control mechanism is supported with field test results.
-Fuel samples from end users using SAE J1488_201010 filtration consistently show bonded emulsified water levels well below 100 ppm.
+Fuel samples from end user storage tanks using SAE J1488_201010 filtration consistently show water levels below 100 ppm.

-Fuel samples that had been taken directly from the return lines, after filtration but before return to the tank, show as little as 10 ppm of bonded emulsified water.
+Fuel samples that had been taken directly from the return lines, after filtration but before return to the tank, show as little as 14 ppm of bonded water.